Close

 Internet Filtering

-Students in the Halton District School Board are expected to use the Internet appropriately and are taught Digital Citizenship and the importance of practicing ethical and legal digital behaviour.
+Students in the Halton District School Board are expected to use the Internet appropriately and are taught digital citizenship and the importance of practicing ethical and legal digital behaviour.

 The Halton District School Board cannot filter nor log the Internet access of personal devices when users access a cellular network.